Jeff-Bouchard/skywire-deployment/README.md

 ## Key generation for services

 Public/secret keypairs for all services have identical format can can be used interchangeably.
-There are multiple ways of potentially generating these, for example with skywire-cli:
+Generate a keypair with `skywire cli config gen-keys`:

 ```
-skywire-cli config gen -n | head -n4 | tail -n2
+skywire cli config gen-keys
 ```

-A utility called `keys-gen` is included with skywire-services and can be used, which prints the public and secret key.

-The keypair can be written to a file and used by a service which accepts it in the following way with keys-gen
+The keypair can be written to a file and used by a service which accepts it in the following way

 ```
-keys-gen | tee dmsgd-config.json
+skywire cli config gen-keys | tee dmsgd-config.json
-dmsg-discovery --sk $(tail -n1 dmsgd-config.json)
+skywire dmsg disc --sk $(tail -n1 dmsgd-config.json)
 ```

 ### Visor Config Bootstrap Endpoint

-The following endpoint is queried by the visor on config gen: https://conf.skywire.skycoin.com/
+The following endpoint is queried by the visor on `config gen`: https://conf.skywire.skycoin.com/

 This endpoint contains json which will become part of the visor's config.